SAP-archive/cloud-application-security-sample/README.md

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENCE](LICENCE.pdf) file.
+2 except as noted otherwise in the [LICENSE](/LICENSE.pdf) file.